AdamWongCH/analytics-thinking/README.md

 * how to ask the right questions
 * how to make sense of data
-* how to connect analysis to real-world actions
+* how to connect analysis to action

 ---

 ## Learning Path

 1. Introduction to Data Thinking
-2. Problem Framing (CRISP-DM)
+2. Problem Framing
-3. Data Understanding & Preparation
+3. Data Understanding
 4. Regression
 5. Classification
 6. Clustering